d-bl/GroundForge/README.md

 - Monitor the result on `http://localhost:12345/target/scala-2.11/classes/index-dev.html`
   It is a dressed down version of the demo page, with experimental features added.
   Nodes and links invisible in the demo page are shown faint for debugging purposes.
-- Saving code changes updates the page automatically.
+- Saving code changes updates the page automatically but not completely properly.

 Important code conventions